wp-plugins/chatimity-chat-rooms/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Chatimity Chat Rooms helps website owners to keep their users engaged and active on site!
+Chatimity Site Chat helps website owners to keep their users engaged and active on site!
 And it's Free!

 == Description ==

 Increasing the user engagement and time spent on your website is now just a click away by using <a href="http://www.chatimity.com/">Chatimity</a> plugin.

-Chatimity Chat Rooms can be embedded as a widget in your website.
-Visitors can instantaneously see activity in the chat room corresponding to a topic of your choice.
+Chatimity Site Chat can be embedded as a widget in your website.
+Visitors can instantaneously see activity in the chat topic of your choice.
 Visitors can either chat anonymously or chat with a name of their choice after a simple email signup.

 Adding this widget to your website would immediately make it look more dynamic and lively.
 Visitors can engage with the already million plus thriving community in Chatimity and increase their time spent on your site.